Survive or Wither Away?

 Michigan City (founded 1836) – Survived.

 The town is known for its abundance of pine and hardwood that gave rise to a thriving lumbering industry.
 The city’s harbor and the arrival of the railroad brought new industry, from the manufacture of rail cars to glassmaking and flour mills.
 Michigan City even pitted itself against Chicago in a race to become the major port of Lake Michigan.

 Strawtown (founded 1836)

 Strawtown was originally plotted by William Conner.
 The early trails in central Indiana came together at Strawtown.
-Conner trail came through Strawtown; it originated in the Cincinnati area and headed north to Strawtown and then south to Indianapolis.
-It was considered to become the state capitol since the area was highly traveled, however, in the 1840s and 1850s the town stopped growing due to the alternate means of transportation.
+Conner Trail came through Strawtown; it originated in the Cincinnati area and headed north to Strawtown and then south to Indianapolis.
+It was considered to become the state capitol since the area was highly traveled, however, in the 1840s and 1850s the town stopped growing due to alternate means of transportation.
 Railroads ousted the use of the trails around Strawtown (it was four miles from the nearest railroad) which led to its demise.

 Town of Bengal

 The site was situated on both sides of the Wabash and Eerie Canal about one half mile South of the Maumee River.
 The site was never developed or settled.

 Known as Bethlehem until 1874, Carmel started as a small trading post and farming community.